 Definition: Constituents are persons and entities that have a relationship to any organizational unit of the university system, including but not limited to: students (prospective students, applicants for admission, enrolled students, campus residents, former students, and alumni), employees (faculty, staff, administrators, student employees, prospective employees, candidates for employment, former employees and retirees), and other affiliates (including but not limited to board members, consultants, contractors, donors, invited guests, recipients of goods and services, research subjects, and volunteers).

+Data Inventory: Prior to any transaction of data and information, including but not limited to CDI, the Institution and Service Provider must document the inventory of data elements proposed for transmission, storage, access, or other disclosure.
+Per university policy UNIV 1.52, and state of SC regulations on information privacy (especially SC DIS-200) the data elements must be properly classified and permitted for transaction by the appropriate Data Steward.
+The University Information Security Office (UISO) will review any Agreement that includes Restricted or Confidential data.
+If PII is involved, procedures related to and include a Privacy Impact Assessment must be completed prior to transaction, and are subject to review by the Institution’s Chief Privacy Officer.
+Mitigation strategies may be recommended or required by the UISO or Chief Privacy Officer.
+The data inventory, approval, and recommendations or requirements shall become an artifact in the Statement of Work (or similar) in the Agreement.
+Under exceptional circumstances, should the parties be unable to mutually agree to a data inventory under the Agreement, the Agreement may be terminated.

 Acknowledgment of Access to CDI: Service Provider acknowledges that the Agreement allows the Service Provider and Institution to mutually transmit, store, and access CDI.